Mortgage Basics

 "PMI is forever"

-“Principal and interest is my full monthly cost”
+"Principal and interest equals my monthly housing cost"

 What To Do Next

-- - Run your numbers in the mortgage calculator using real target price and down payment.
+- - Run your scenario in a full-payment calculator using target price, down payment, and local tax assumptions.

-- - Get at least three homeowners insurance quotes.
+- - Collect at least three homeowners insurance quotes with matching deductible and coverage limits.

-- - Request Loan Estimates from at least three lenders.
+- - Request Loan Estimates from at least three lenders and compare APR, monthly payment, and cash-to-close together.

 FAQ